Local Origin of Hidden Symmetry in Rotating Spacetimes: Robustness of the projective-Schwarzian constraint

-This demonstrates that the emergence of the Schwarzian consistency condition is insensitive to the detailed distribution of the angular function $q$ between the base and fiber sectors, confirming that the projective rigidity identified in the main text is a genuine local consequence of the mixed Einstein equations rather than an artifact of a particular parametrization.
+Thus the emergence of the Schwarzian consistency condition is insensitive to the detailed redistribution of radial and angular warp factors, confirming that the projective rigidity identified in the main text is a genuine consequence of the mixed Einstein equations rather than an artifact of the particular ansatz~\eqref{metric:gen}.